Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 Sounds good enough for you?
 Here are all the Bio Bidet Luxury Class Bidet Toilet Seats.

 Economy Class Non-Electric Bidet Toilet Seats & Attachments

-Even if you need warm water, the BB-270 DUO bidet attachment has the provision for hot water supply.
+Even if you need warm water, the BB-270 DUO bidet attachment has a provision for hot water supply.
 Just run a separate water supply line from the nearest hot water source (sink, tub) to the bidet attachment.
 And it works like the premier or luxury class bidets with adjustable water temperature and pressure.
-It comes with a self-cleaning dual nozzle for posterior and feminine wash respectively.
+It comes with a self-cleaning dual nozzle for a posterior and feminine wash, respectively.